 The school has a separate Homework policy which was written in consultation with staff, pupils, governors and parents.

 Links to other policies and documents

 Curriculum Parent Guide REAL Project Parent Guide

-This policy will be reviewed every two years and presented to the Standards and Staffing Committee of the Alverton Governing Body and the Standards and Staffing Committee of the Penlee Academy Trust.
+This policy will be reviewed every three years and presented to a meeting of the Governing Body of Alverton School.